faeboli/Lcnc/Readme.md

 - up to 4 boards can be driven together, the only condition needed is to have unique ip, port and MAC for each board.
 A gigabit ethernet switch is needed.

 # Working with peripherals:
--- doc in construction, the peripherals are what they seem, you can play with them, only to be noted that stepgen is velocity mode only.
+-- doc in construction, the peripherals are what they seem, play with them, only to be noted that stepgen is velocity mode only.

-Digital inputs to the board, the pins are defined in "_gpios_in" list un Lcnc.py script, maximum number of 32 inputs can be defined:
+Digital inputs to the board, maximum number of 32 inputs per board can be defined:
 - gpio in
   - linuxcnc -> driver
     - parameters: none
     - inputs: none
     - outputs:
-      - Lcnc.xx.input.yy.in true if input driven high (needed 100ua in fpga pin)
+      - Lcnc.xx.input.yy.in true if input driven high
       - Lcnc.xx.input.yy.in-n false if input driven high
   - driver -> etherbone registers: none
   - etherbone registers -> driver:
     - MMIO_INST_GPIOS_IN 32bit

-Digital outputs from the board, the pins are defined in "_gpios_out" list un Lcnc.py script, maximum number of 32 outputs can be defined:
+Digital outputs from the board, maximum number of 32 outputs per board can be defined:
 - gpio out
   - linuxcnc -> driver
     - parameters: